HISS2024 – Health Innovation Summer School

 Healthcare systems are complex and multifaceted.
 Digital technologies hold great potential for enhancing healthcare, empowering healthcare professionals, improving access and equity, and delivering better health outcomes.

-This summer school aims to support doctoral students understand artificial intelligence’s (AI) potential to improve healthcare ecosystems.
-Topics covered will enable students to think strategically with multidisciplinary knowledge on information driven care, connecting the fields of AI and machine learning (ML), innovation and implementation.
+During the summer of 2024, the summer school aimed to support doctoral students understand artificial intelligence’s (AI) potential to improve healthcare ecosystems.
+Topics covered enabled students to think strategically with multidisciplinary knowledge on information driven care, connecting the fields of AI and machine learning (ML), innovation and implementation.

-At HISS, doctoral students will have the opportunity to discuss in lectures and creative workshops together with distinguished key note speakers and in-house researchers.
+At HISS, doctoral students had the opportunity to discuss in lectures and creative workshops together with distinguished key note speakers and in-house researchers.

 The summer school is part of the University's focus area Health Innovation and the research programme Information driven care (IDC).